 a. the single-modal data flow type within the "medType" attribute, if applicable;

-b. either a reference to a pre-defined QoS information for the single-modal data flow within the "qosReference" attribute, or individual QoS parameters within the "tsnQos" attribute;
+b. either a reference to a pre-defined QoS information for the single-modal data flow within the "qosReference" attribute, or individual QoS parameters within the corresponding attributes (e.g.e.g. guaranteed bit rate UL and DL within the "mirBwUl" and " mirBwUl " attributes;

 c. if individual QoS parameters are provided, an ordered list of alternative service requirements for the single-modal data flow within the "altSerReqsData" attribute, if applicable;